-• Track all printing activity by user, client, printer and document metadata.

-- Enforce per user quotas, allowances or budgets - Full differential print cost/charging system allowing different costs to be assigned on a per printer basis with advanced options to charge different amounts based on document type. - Hardware neutral solution support all major printer types and operating systems.
+- Track all printing activity by user, client, printer and document metadata. - Enforce per user quotas, allowances or budgets - Full differential print cost/charging system allowing different costs to be assigned on a per printer basis with advanced options to charge different amounts based on document type. - Hardware neutral solution support all major printer types and operating systems.
 No hardware vendor lock-in! - Both cross-platform and multi-platform support.
-Run a mix of Windows and/or Linux print servers and support clients ranging from Windows, Mac, Linux and Unix. - Provides end-users with management options such as funds transfers, usage tracking and reporting. - Provides end-users with advanced options to allocate print jobs to shared accounts, cost centers, faculties or departments. - Single sign-on user authentication with native integration with Active Directory or the system's underlying user management. (no separate passwords to manage!) - Flexible hold/release queue support with Release Station software allowing administrators to implement approved and secure printing environments. - Service Oriented Architecture utilizing the latest software design methods including, test driven development, XML Web Services and layered architecture.
+Run a mix of Windows and/or Linux print servers and support clients ranging from Windows, Mac, Linux and Unix. - Internet control module allows costs to be defined for both data downloaded and time used. - Support for all major Internet proxy servers on all platforms, allowing the Internet Control module to work with existing infrastructure. - Provides end-users with management options such as funds transfers, usage tracking and reporting. - Provides end-users with advanced options to allocate print jobs to shared accounts, cost centers, faculties or departments. - Single sign-on user authentication with native integration with Active Directory or the system's underlying user management. (no separate passwords to manage!) - Flexible hold/release queue support with Release Station software allowing administrators to implement approved and secure printing environments. - Service Oriented Architecture utilizing the latest software design methods including, test driven development, XML Web Services and layered architecture.
 This ensures scalability and stability by design. - Advanced reporting and charts available in standard formats including PDF, Excel, and HTML.
-All reports accessible from anywhere on the network via a standard web browser. - Ability to run on top of leading 3rd party Relational Database Management Systems (RDMS) including Microsoft SQL Server and PostgreSQL Database. - Enterprise level security and encryption based on SSL. - Open architecture with source code access and API documentation.
+All reports accessible from anywhere on the network via a standard web browser. - Ability to run on top of leading 3rd party Relational Database Management Systems (RDBMS) including Microsoft SQL Server and PostgreSQL Database. - Enterprise level security and encryption based on SSL. - Open architecture with source code access and API documentation.